einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 ## Exceptions

-Sometimes, we want to log exceptions alongside the message.
+Sometimes, we want to an log exception alongside the message.
 Or perhaps it's the other way around, we want to log the exception, and then we have to log a message as well.

-How should I verify that the right exception was logged?
-I couldn't be too strict about it, because then it would be impossibly tedious to write the tests.
+How should the interface verify that the right exception was logged?
+It can't be too strict about it, because then it would be impossibly tedious to write the tests.
 It's a bad idea to require users to provide the exact same exception instance, and I definitely don't want to force anyone to construct false stack traces.
 Instead, I'm happy if the exception type and message are the same.

 For instance, say we want to make sure that our code catches and logs a `DisasterException`, and that we decide that our conventional "Oh no!" is the appropriate message to accompany such an event.
-Here's how we might do it.
+Here's how we would express that in a test:

 ```csharp
 Check.That(log)